 Selling expenses are our most significant expense and are classified as operating expenses.
 Selling expenses include sales commissions paid to our sales force, special incentives, costs for incentive trips and other rewards, as well as wages, benefits, bonuses and other labor and unemployment expenses we pay to our sales force in Mainland China.
 Selling expenses do not include amounts we pay to our sales force based on their personal purchases; rather, such amounts are reflected as reductions to revenue.
 Our global sales compensation plan, which we employ in all our markets except Mainland China, is an important factor in our ability to attract and retain our Sales Leaders.
 Under our global sales compensation plan, Sales Leaders can earn "multi-level" compensation, where they earn commissions for product sales to their consumer groups as well as the product sales made through the sales network they have developed and trained.
 We do not pay commissions on sales materials.
 Small fluctuations occur in the amount of commissions paid as the Customers and Sales Leaders change from month to month.
 However, with approximately 1,070,000 Customers and 81,900 Sales Leaders as of December 31, 2017, the fluctuation in the overall payout is relatively small.
 Selling expenses as a percentage of revenue typically increase in connection with a significant product offering due to growth in the number of Sales Leaders qualifying for increased sales compensation and promotional incentives.
 From time to time, we make modifications and enhancements to our global sales compensation plan in an effort to help motivate our sales force and develop leadership characteristics, which can have an impact on selling expenses.
-For example, in the fourth quarter of 2017, we began to implement significant changes to our global sales compensation plan, which we will continue rolling out across our markets over the next two years.
-One of the changes is a new bonus program for our sales force, which we expect will cause our selling expenses to incre
+For example, in the fourth quarter of 2017, we began to implement significant changes to our global sales compensation plan, which we expect will cause our selling expenses to increase as a percentage of revenue.